 Finding new and innovative ways to reach women, adolescent girls, and the general public with information about family planning and safe abortion options is critical to DKT’s success.
-DKT’s experience and expertise in the use of innovative media approaches ranges from wall paintings on the sides of buildings in rural Bihar in India, to Web sites and Facebook in the Philippines, Turkey, and Mozambique, to mobile video trucks in rural Ethiopia.
+DKT’s experience and expertise in the use of innovative media approaches ranges from wall paintings on the sides of buildings in rural India, to websites and Facebook in the Philippines, Pakistan, and Brazil, to mobile video trucks in rural Ethiopia.

 In India in 2010, DKT created and aired a series of pioneering advertisements for medical abortion.
 These groundbreaking advertisements skillfully and movingly dramatized the emotional conflicts of unwanted pregnancy with assurances about the safety and privacy of medical abortion drugs.
 To our knowledge, these are the first and only television advertisements for medical abortion anywhere in the world.

 DKT is on the cutting edge in the use of new technologies to reach young and under-served populations.
-In Turkey, DKT used a new Web site, Facebook, Google Adwords, an e-newsletter, viral marketing, banner advertisements, and advertisements on a Turkish gay and lesbian rights organization Web site to promote DKT’s own brand of Fiesta condoms.
+In Turkey, DKT used a new website, Facebook, Google Adwords, an e-newsletter, viral marketing, email marketing, banner advertisements, and advertisements on a Turkish gay and lesbian rights organization website to promote DKT’s own brand of Fiesta condoms.
 In the first 18 months of Fiesta’s ad campaign among sexually active young people, sales reached 4.3 million condoms.
 Eight percent of them were sold online.
 In Mozambique and Indonesia, active Facebook pages provide interactivity to young people on the issues of HIV/AIDS and emergency contraception.
 Hotlines for family planning and HIV information are becoming more accessible to DKT as cell phone use increases, and financial transactions via cell phone are becoming more common.